404Wolf/everything/README.md

 ### How to use

 First, set the `OPENAI_API_TOKEN` to a valid API token.
-Then install the package with `pip install dothething`.
+Then install the package with `pip install dothething`.
 Finally, import anything from everything!

 ### Words of caution